microsoft/pxt-adafruit/olddocs/js/guides/basic-led-show.md

 ### Challenge 0

 You have successfully following the [guided tutorial] (https://live.microbit.co.uk/td/tutorials/blink).
-If not, we should make sure the micro:bit script displays a blinking script on screen.
+If not, we should make sure the @boardname@ script displays a blinking script on screen.
 We want to plot the x and y coordinates to 2, 2.
-Additionally, you will pause by 100 milliseconds then you will clear the screen of the micro:bit.
+Additionally, you will pause by 100 milliseconds then you will clear the screen of the @boardname@.
 Let's give it a go!

 ```
 while (true) {